sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ```
 #### Pass/Fail Criteria
  * Verify both the date and time zone are same
- * Verify the syslogs on both switch and dpu to be same
+ * Verify the syslogs on both switch and DPU to be same
- * Verify by changing time intentionally in dpu and restart the dpu.
+ * Verify by changing time intentionally in DPU and restart the DPU.
 Verify again for time sync

 ### 1.9 Check the State of DPUs